Last updated 24 March 2021

-A community orchard can be found in a number of places including parks, schools, hospitals and housing estates.
-They're looked after by people of the local area.
+Community orchards can be found in parks, schools, hospitals and housing estates.
+They're looked after by local people and are a place to share knowledge and show how to live well in nature.

 We've created 12 community orchards across Stockport.
 Our long term aim is to develop a community orchard within every ward area and for them to become a facility for the local community.